Let’s face it. We’ve all done it.

-You can’t rip and run Saturday morning, ignore the Lord Saturday evening, and stay up all Saturday night; then get up on Sunday morning and try to shake all of that off for worship.
+You cannot rip and run Saturday morning, ignore the Lord Saturday evening, and stay up all Saturday night; then get up on Sunday morning and try to shake it all off for corporate worship.

 While you should take advantage of the free time Saturday provides; you should do so without forgetting that you will begin your week in worship and fellowship with the Lord Jesus and his body, the church.

-Interestingly, many of us do this when the 1st Sunday approaches, knowing that we must examine ourselves before the Lord’s Supper.
-But this self-examination should be a regular part of our preparations for corporate worship (1 Cor.
-11:28).
+Interestingly, many of us do this before we receive Communion knowing that we must examine ourselves before the Lord’s Supper (1 Corinthians 11:28).
+But this self-examination should be a regular part of our preparations for corporate worship.